nimiq/developer-center/learn/validator-score.md

 <figcaption>

-Graph of the liveness score adjustment.
-The x-axis represents the liveness score, and the y-axis represents the adjusted liveness score.
+Graph of the availability score adjustment.
+The x-axis represents the availability score, and the y-axis represents the adjusted availability score.

 </figcaption>